wickerx/cicd-pipeline-train-schedule-jenkins/README.md

 ## Running the app

 You need a Java JDK 7 or later to run the build.
-You can run the build like this: ssss AAAAAAAA BBBBBBBB CCCCCCCCCCCCC DDDDDDDDDD EEEEEEEEEEE FFFFFFFFFF GGGGGGGGGGG HHHHHHHHHH IIIIIIIIIIIIII
+You can run the build like this: ssss AAAAAAAA BBBBBBBB CCCCCCCCCCCCC DDDDDDDDDD EEEEEEEEEEE FFFFFFFFFF GGGGGGGGGGG HHHHHHHHHH IIIIIIIIIIIIII JJJJJJJJJJ

     ./gradlew build